 Put the takeaway menu down and make the tastiest Singapore Chow Mein (also known as Singapore Noodles) at home in just 30 minutes with this easy recipe.
 With tasty prawns/shrimp, chicken, soft scrambled eggs, fresh veggies, seasoned with fragrant curry powder, and an umami sauce, these noodles are nutritious, healthy and satisfying.

 But that's not all - this recipe is also highly adaptable.
 Whether you prefer mild or spicy flavours, you can easily adjust things to your liking (as well as experimenting with different veggies and proteins).

 For all your favourite Singapore Noodle flavours, but with rice instead of noodles, take a look at my Singapore Fried Rice.
 It's also super easy and quick to put together, and a great way to use leftover rice.
-Or for another super tasty weeknight-frinedly noodle dish my Teriyaki Salmon Noodles are sure to hit the spot.
+Or for more super tasty weeknight-friendly noodle dishes my Teriyaki Salmon Noodles and Duck Stir Fry With Noodles and Hoisin Sauce are sure to hit the spot.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 - What is Singapore Chow Mein?